Stage 2: Rosters

 Non-battle abilities may influence what kind of attributes rosters have outside the arena such as extended rewards, faster healing, or enhanced other attributes.

-Bots possess a synergy parameter.
-Right after being created bots establish synergy with other bots.
+Bots with the antenna possess a synergy parameter.
+Right after being created, bots establish synergy with other bots.
 Synergy is a passive quality of a bot.
 As an example, bots' damage stats can be enhanced by working in a roster together with bots created by a specific company.
-Synergy is non-transferable at manufacturing.
-It’s generated at the same moment a bot is created.
+Synergy is non-transferable at manufacturing and is generated at the same moment a Botis created.

 Synergies make players carefully consider their approach to team composition when engaging in battle.

-Within a technocratic universe like ours, galactic megacorporation’ rule.
-Corporations manufacture bots and parts you get to use.
-A range of corporations presents their goods on the market, all of them having various stats and bonuses.
+Within a technocratic universe like ours, galactic megacorporations’ rule.
+There are 3 corporations that manufacture bots and parts you get to use—Faraday, Hyperion, and Tormund, all of them having various stats and bonuses.

-Aside from being produced by a particular corporation, bots are also differentiated by their stats and upgrade level.
-High tier bots and parts are enhanced with special abilities or unique attributes.
+Aside from being produced by a particular corporation, bots are also differentiated by their power and upgrade level.
+When upgrading, the Bot’s overall power stat increases—when reaching certail level it unlocks new skills and adds more power to the existing ones.

 These stats are made public, so everyone can always see what is stacked against them.
 You can also see all the unique attributes.